Ling Xiaoyu: Appearances

 Ling Xiaoyu is a student at the Mishima Academy.
 Fellow students include her friends, Jin Kazama and Miharu Hirano.
 Her principal is Heihachi Mishima.

 Xiaoyu first appears in Tekken 3, where she desires to have her own theme park.
 The tournament's host, Heihachi Mishima, agrees to build one for her if she wins the tournament.
 In Tekken 4, Xiaoyu receives a mysterious e-mail, warning her of Heihachi's evil intentions, which she speculates was written by Jin, and enters the tournament in hopes of being reunited with Jin and uncovering the truth behind Heihachi's plans.
 With the rumors of Heihachi dying in Tekken 5, Xiaoyu is saddened upon hearing about his supposed death and hopes to find a time machine to prevent the whole Mishima conflict.
 In Tekken 6, Xiaoyu enters the tournament to find Jin and put a stop to the war he has started.
 During her continued search for Jin in Tekken 7, Xiaoyu is confronted by exorcist Claudio Serafino, who initially refuses to allow her to proceed and later helps her out after being impressed by her devotion to Jin.
 In Tekken 8, Xiaoyu joins the side of Claudio and astrologist Zafina in order to assist Jin in his battle against his father, Kazuya Mishima.
-After Kazuya is defeated, Jin and Xiaoyu reunite and continue their friendship.
+After Kazuya is defeated, Jin and Xiaoyu reunite and travel together.

 Outside the mainline games, Xiaoyu is featured in Tekken Tag Tournament, Tekken Tag Tournament 2, Street Fighter X Tekken, and Tekken Card Challenge, as well as the crossover games Project X Zone and Project X Zone 2.
 She was also featured in the now-defunct Tekken Revolution and Tekken Mobile.
 Outside the Tekken franchise, Xiaoyu appears as a guest character in Smash Court Tennis Pro Tournament 2 as an unlockable playable character.
 Additionally, Xiaoyu appears in the film Tekken: Blood Vengeance, serving as the co-protagonist alongside humanoid robot Alisa Bosconovitch.
 She also appears in the anime television series Tekken: Bloodline.